 - The backup frequency is set up to Daily; you may Hourly, Weekly, Monthly, or set up a custom CRON expression (here’s more information about CRON jobs)

 - Enable continuous backups is not selected as soon as I’m not using the RDS service

 - The backup window is set to default as I’m fine with backups happening at 5 AM.
 You may customize this by choosing another option

 - Transition to the cold storage is set to

 Neveras I’m not planning to store backups longer than 90 days (this is the minimum retention time interval for storing your backups)

 - Copy to destination is not set as soon as I do not need to store my backups in another AWS Region for disaster recovery (DR)

-- Tags added to recovery points – set them up if you’d like to have an ability to see backup costs at your billing report associated with this Backup plan separately
+- Tags added to recovery points – set them up if you’d like to have the ability to see backup costs at your billing report associated with this Backup plan separately.

-If you have Windows applications you may optionally chose Windows VSS in Advanced backup settings.
+If you have Windows applications, you may optionally choose Windows VSS in Advanced backup settings.

 Click Create plan button.